Artananda/Conversation/parts/forth.md

 Yeah...I was already thinking about that.
 I wanted to create something like that in Luzern already.
 > What has distracted you?

 My life...I was in a toxic marriage that days.
-And than I have escaped to Denmark.
+And then I have escaped to Denmark.
 > So think also about to create such a place in Luzern.
 Where is your hometown?

 In Hamburg